 Students will also benefit from FES’ collaborative ties with the US Forest Service, the USGS Forest and Range Ecosystem Science Center, and the US Environmental Protection Agency.

-As part of our world-class facilities, FES has access to ‘living laboratories’ spread over more than 27,000 acres.
-Students can conduct research or take classes in the College Forests, the HJ Andrews Experimental Forest, and a wide array of public and private forest lands, as well as state and national parks.
+As part of our world-class facilities, FES has access to ‘living laboratories’ spread over more than 27,000 acres around Oregon.
+Students can conduct research or take classes in the College Forests, the HJ Andrews Experimental Forest, and a wide array of public and private forested landscapes, as well as local, state, and national parks.

 The flexibility to build your perfect program

-In FES, graduate students aren’t limited by a mandated curriculum or a required study track.
-Instead, students work with hand-picked faculty and professionals to create their own list of required courses, learning outcomes, and research project.
+Other than the three required courses listed above, FES graduate students work with hand-picked faculty and professionals to create their own list of other courses and the topic of their capstone (MF), thesis (MS), or dissertation (PhD) project.
 This flexibility allows students to focus on the skills and knowledge most relevant to their interests.
-FES students can graduate with a truly transdisciplinary education, with coursework from programs, departments, and colleges all across Oregon State University.
+FES students can graduate with a truly interdisciplinary education, with coursework from programs, departments, and colleges all across Oregon State University.

 Devotion to diversity, in whatever form it takes

 Today’s socioecological problems have international impact, affecting communities and individuals regardless of age, income, race, creed, ethnicity, gender, or personal history.
 We endeavor to educate students of all possible backgrounds, preparing them to contribute their perspective as professionals in their field of study.
-And what field of study is that?
-The diversity of our student body extends to their interests as well, with students identifying as biologists, sociologists, geneticists, philosophers, ecologists, and any number of combinations in and around those fields.
+The diversity of our student body extends to their interests as well, with students identifying as biologists, sociologists / human dimensions specialists, geneticists, philosophers, ecologists, economists, natural resource practitioners, and any number of combinations in and around these fields.

 Want to know more?

 Interested?
 Have questions?
-Contact our Grad Coordinator to learn more about the Forest Ecosystems and Society graduate program.
+Please contact our Graduate Program Coordinator (see below) to learn more about the Forest Ecosystems and Society graduate program.